 I eventually founded another company with two classmates, and after a few semi-successful post-launch months, I made what seemed to be the “obvious” decision.
 I dropped out of college, and we moved to Silicon Valley to raise our first round of funding.
 We never managed to quite achieve the lofty goals we had, but after a small exit I decided to come back to Columbus to finish my last few classes and get my degree.
 I learned an insane amount in my time out west and will always be grateful for that experience, but I learned something else after getting home.
 I was seeing high-caliber people and companies all around me, right here.
 I used to think there was something nebulous “missing” from the Midwest that I needed to find, but that simply wasn’t true.
 It was here.
 It is here.

 I feel extremely lucky that this time was right around when Drive was founded.
 Most VC firms don’t employ software engineers, and I never imagined I’d end up working at one.
 However, Chris and Mark had a vision for how I could use technology and data to both help the Midwest startup community and make us better investors.
 I truly believe this is the best place in the world to build a company, and I’m beyond happy to have a role in creating a future where that’s obvious to everyone else as well.

 PS.
-I’ll happily take having been back in Ohio for the Cavs first championship this summer over making it to the NBA any day!
+I’ll happily take having been back in Ohio for the Cavs first championship over making it to the NBA any day!